Veterans’ RightsAn independent resource for veterans

 Remanded (sent back)

 The Veteran's wife, B.M.B., died in 2009 and was awarded an aid and attendance allowance.
 The appellant, who is the adult daughter of B.M.B., applied for accrued benefits on her behalf.
-However, she was only allowed $1,895.00 for burial expenses due to unclear documentation of last sickness and burial expenses paid by the appellant.
+However, she was not entitled to these benefits solely by virtue of her status as a child.
+She may be entitled to some of the accrued but unpaid benefits if she can provide proof that she paid for last sickness and burial expenses herself.
+The Board is requesting more detailed information from the appellant regarding these expenses.

 Claimed conditions